-If you decide to pack and travel with Neocate products, make sure you check the Transportation Security Administration (TSA) guidelines for what you can carry on board and through security and onto your flight.
+If you decide to pack and travel with Neocate products, make sure you check the Transportation Security Administration (TSA) guidelines for what you can carry onboard and through security and onto your flight.
 TSA has regulations about flying with liquids for you or your family member.
-Formula, breast milk and juice for infants or toddlers are permitted to be brought on board the aircraft.
-Older individuals (older child, teen or adult) may also travel with Neocate.
+The formula, breast milk, and juice for infants or toddlers are permitted onboard.
+Older individuals (older child, teen, or adult) may also travel with Neocate.

-Whether traveling by plane, train, car, bus or boat you want to pack some Neocate with you to ensure you have what you need with extra just in case.
+Whether traveling by plane, train, car, bus, or boat, you want to pack some extra to avoid running out.

 - Epinephrine & Medications – Making sure to keep medications and your epinephrine auto-injector with you will be useful if they are needed during transit, but will also ensure that should something either delay or inhibit your luggage from meeting you at your destination that you have medications on hand.
-If your child has an automatic epinephrine injector, make sure it isn’t expired and consider packing an extra just in case.
+Pack extra and unexpired epinephrine.
 Have it handy at all times and get an insulated carrying case to prevent it from getting too hot or cold.

 - Antibacterial Wipes

-- Allergy friendly snacks – Snacks are always a good idea when you travel as you never know when a delay or change in plans may happen and you will need a snack.
-Traveling with food allergies makes this even more important as you may not have access to items that are appropriate for you.
+- Snacks are always a good idea when you travel as you never know when a delay or change in plans may happen, and you will need a meal.
+Going with food allergies makes this even more critical as you may not have access to items that are appropriate for you.
 Check out the TSA Guidelines for Food allowed if you plan to fly for the most up-to-date information on regulations.

-- Diaper Bag -If you need a separate checklist of items for packing or some inspiration.
+- If you need a separate checklist of items for packing or some inspiration.
 We have you covered.
 Read Allergy-Friendly Diaper Bag blog post.

-- All travel documents including your ID, passport, and ID for your children if needed
+- including your ID, passport, and ID for your children if required

 Craving additional prep tips?
 We have ideas from friends who can help.
-Get more tips by reading firsthand account from a mom Gina Clowes,founder of AllergyMoms.com, who has traveled with food allergies herself.
+Read about Gina Clowes, founder of AllergyMoms.com, who has traveled with food allergies herself.
 Read her Food Allergy Travel Tips.

 Finally, time to get out and enjoy your trip.
-You are all set, prepared for the unexpected, and ready to enjoy time away with your loved ones.
 Should you find that you need more Neocate along the way, use this Find a Pharmacy tool from our website to help you located the Neocate you need.
 Please call the pharmacies to be sure they have Neocate product you need in stock now.
-If not, keep in mind that Neocate products can be special ordered with doctor’s recommendation.
+If not, keep in mind that Neocate products can be special ordered with a doctor’s recommendation.

 In case you are concerned about the safety of Neocate while traveling:

-If you are traveling within United States and wondering where to buy Neocate in the state you are visiting, there are several ways you can find our products:
+If you are traveling within the United States, there are several ways you can find our products: